-Sections 12-14 of this bill require public or private institutions and agencies to which a juvenile court commits a child to conduct background investigations of all employees of the institution or agency.
+Sections 12-14 of this bill require the employees of public or private institutions and agencies to which a juvenile court commits a child to receive background investigations.
 Sections 12-14 also prohibit a person from having unsupervised contact with a child pending the outcome of his or her background investigation and require institutions and agencies to terminate the employment of employees who have been convicted of a crime prescribed in section 12.
-Sections 12-14 further require institutions and agencies to maintain certain records relating to the background investigations which are conducted for employees.
+Sections 12-14 further require the maintenance of certain records relating to the background investigations which are conducted for employees.
 A background investigation must be conducted every 5 years after the initial investigation.